Swiss Education Group: Campuses

 The school is situated across two campuses, Le Bouveret and shared with César Ritz Colleges Switzerland in Brig.
 The campus in Le Bouveret is home to the Apicius Culinary Training Center.

 HIM Business School

 HIM is a private business school located on the shores of Lake Geneva in Montreux, Switzerland.
-The school offers a 3-year Bachelor of Business Administration (BBA) degree, with a specializations in Financial Analysis & Wealth Management, Luxury Brand Management, and Franchise Business Management.
+The school offers a 3-year Bachelor of Business Administration (BBA) degree with 1.5 year internships, with 4 majors: Marketing, Finance, Management, Hospitality.
 As of 2025, it is ranked sixth in the world by the QS World University Rankings for Employer Reputation and Academic Reputation in Hospitality & Leisure Management.